Duration of Auli trip – 4 days

 Best Time to Visit Auli

-Although, I would highly recommend you to avoid going here during the rainy season.
-Not only because Himalchal is prone to landslides, but also because you might be stuck in your hotel rooms for days not able to explore anything if it is raining.
+But I would highly recommend you to avoid going here during the rainy season.
+Not only because Himalchal is prone to landslides, but also because you might be stuck in your hotel rooms due to rain showers.

 How to Reach Auli

-The nearest airport to Auli is Dehradun – Jolly Grant Airport and from here one can take either take a cab to Auli or follow the bus route that I have mentioned below.
+The nearest airport to Auli is Dehradun – Jolly Grant Airport and from here one can either take a cab to Auli or follow the bus route that I have mentioned below.
 A side note though, the distance between Dehradun and Auli is around 300 KMs away.
+So I would strongly recommend taking a flight till Delhi itself as the commute is easily available from Delhi for Uttarakhand.
+You can travel through the night and cover major distance till Auli.

 If you want to reach Dehradun via train, take Dehradun Shatabdi Express that reaches Rishikesh early in the morning.
 From here you can take a bus or a tourist car.
-I would suggest you to book the train well in advance on the irctc website since the seats on trains book fast.
+I would suggest booking the train well in advance on the irctc website since the seats on trains book fast.

-The start point to take a shared tazi is Rishikesh.
-You can take any mode of transport to reach Rishikesh – either flight, train or bus and from here you can opt on a shared taxi.
-In fact, we ourselves took a shared cab from Rishikesh to Auli and paid INR 700/- per person.
+The start point to take a shared taxi is Rishikesh.
+You can take any mode of transport to reach Rishikesh – either a train or a bus and from here you can opt for a shared taxi.
+We opted for a shared cab as well from Rishikesh to Auli that cost us INR 700/- per person.
 However, the price can vary between INR 300/- to INR 1,000/- depending on how good you are at bargaining.

 The bus leaves some time between 5-7 AM and costs somewhere around INR 300/-.